Ravagedbird/chronochain/README.md

 A 256-bit hash made from the exact rotation phases of eight millisecond pulsars at a given moment.
 No servers.
 No humans.
 No trust.
 Just physics.

->Disclaimer: I have no education, just interest, if this is dumb help me fix it, you can brag later.
+>Disclaimer: I have no education, just interest.
+If this is dumb, help me fix it, you can brag about it later.
 >
 ## **Why it exists**
 GPS dies.
 NTP dies.
 Atomic clocks stop.